GIS-S-mart/Benchmark-4_Sustainability_Competences_LCA/README.md

 Will be available within a year.

 ## Cartography
 The cartogaphy is not yet available.
-It will be available as soon as Lou Grimal defends his PhD!!
+It will be available as soon as Lou Grimal defends her PhD!!
 We wish her good luck!!

 ## Bibliography used in the benchmark
 * Dietz, S. and Neumayer, E. (2007), “Weak and strong sustainability in the SEEA: Concepts and measurement”, Ecological Economics, Vol. 61 No. 4, pp. 617–626.